Digital art by Sam Janssen

 This new business model, which is known as Freemium, has two service versions - the free service and the premium service.
 Spotify’s goal from this point onwards has been to convert users from the free, ad-based accounts to paid subscription accounts that they’re calling Premium.
 The way to achieve that goal as of now is the negative features, such as intruding advertisements or lower quality music on the free version, but the question is how to push the consumer to convert to premium without dissatisfying user-experience too much on the free version.
 Spotify went on to reach a conversion rate of 20% (meaning 20% of Spotify users were on premium at the time) and had 30 million subscribers in 2016 which then more than tripled by 2019.

-This innovation for music consumption is a defining element of the modern recorded industry.
 Rights holders argue, since they’re paid based on Spotify’s customer quantity, that they share excessive risk from a separate entity they have no control over the management of.
 Spotify argues that rights holders should indeed share that risk and just be paid what the rights holders generate for Spotify.
-You could argue that the access-based subscription pioneers who failed beforehand did so because of the impossibility of surviving the traditional fixed-royalty-per-track demands by uncompromising rights holders.
+You could argue that the previous digital streaming pioneers failed beforehand because of the impossibility of surviving the traditional fixed-royalty-per-track demands by rights holders.
 Nonetheless, Spotify is no doubt a formidable player now having seemed to convince rights holders in many cases to share their risks and buy minority shares of Spotify’s shares.

-Despite Spotify’s challenges, such as Apple Music which is an insignificant source of income to Apple itself in contrast to Spotify’s position in the music industry being its main source of income, Spotify has now generated billions of dollars for rights holders and claims that this alone is proof of the models reliable sustainability long term - but it’s not just the labels they need to convince.
-The artists present another view of current affairs, with the common belief among musicians that music download should be considered a performance royalty, which means artist-entitlement to 50% (+/-) of profits generated by Spotify for music companies, not the current mechanical royalty that means a 20% (+/-) entitlement.
-Indeed publishers and labels generally disagree and argue that streaming plays are considered unit-based music sales because a download is a tangible unit.
+Despite Spotify’s challenges, such as Apple Music which is an insignificant source of income to Apple itself in contrast to Spotify’s position in the music industry being its main source of income, Spotify has now generated billions for rights holders and claims that this alone is proof of the models sustainability long term - but it’s not just the labels they need to convince.
+The artists present another view of affairs with many feeling underrepresented with the belief that a music download should be considered a performance royalty, which means artist-entitlement to 50% (+/-) of profits they generate, not the current mechanical royalty that means a 20% (+/-) entitlement.
+Seemingly most industry parties, other than most musicians who are aware of the debate, generally disagree and argue that streaming plays are considered unit-based music sales because a download is a tangible unit.
 Some artists condemn the likes of Spotify as corrupt and distance themselves from it but the industry discourse on risks and percentages continues with each end of the debate using the fact that royalty percentage is a pre-internet era invention as their logic.

 “The debate about what type of royalty a particular Internet-based music service should generate may seem like a legal issue with minor real-world implication, but it is an absolutely crucial question that will determine the structure of the future of the music industry.” — Patrik Wikström - Queensland University, Australia